 Rinses should not be used in children under 6 years of age.

-Fluoridated varnishes and/or gels either topically applied by a dentist or other health professional
+Fluoridated varnishes, gels, or foams put on the teeth by a dentist or other dental health professional

 They may be applied every 3 to 6 months beginning when the first tooth appears.